peppy/peppy.github.io/_posts/2019/10/2019-10-21-a-definitive-lazer-faq.md

 Yes, these are in development.
 For now, you can connect a hardware keyboard.

+### Will there be touch controls for taiko/catch/mania?

+Yes, these are also in development!

 ### Will circles be larger on mobile?

 Gameplay will likely get larger, yes.